 Take Breaks Often

-As I said, every person has different ways to deal with their artistic frustrations, but it’s always important to know when to take a break.
+As I said, every person has different ways to deal with their frustration in art, but the important thing is to know when to take a break.

 If your drawing isn’t going as you want, but you keep on trying, getting the same results over and over, then chances are you need a break.
 It is of no use to continue and feed your frustration.